stonecrusher/simpleMenuWizard/README.md

 4. Open `userChrome.css` for a general overview and some options.

-5. Open the `simpleMenuWizard` directory and edit each .css file with a texteditor to customize them to your needs.
+5. Open the `simpleMenuWizard` directory and edit each .css file (except beginning with `opt_`) with a texteditor to customize them to your needs.
 **Activate** option to remove menu item: Remove `/*` at the beginning of the line
 **Deactivate** option to leave menu item: Add `/*` at the beginning of the line

-Edit [...]-context.css to modify context menu:
+Each file is for another context:

 * `blank-context.css`	when right-clicking on a blank area or text
 * `frame-context.css` when right-clicking on an iframe